Communication of Safeguards for Ice (/Snow) Slips and Falls

-In the event of snow and ice it can be vital that everyone knows what hazards are present and what additional safeguards are in place.
-Consider smart signs that warn of changing conditions.
-It is also critical to get rapid feedback from staff about new/ changing hazards.
+It can be vital that everyone knows what hazards are present and what additional safeguards are required.
+It is also important to ensure feedback from staff about new/ changing hazards.
 Two-way communication is important.

 Ensure people know

 - That employees should take care of themselves and others, co-operate and report dangers under the 2005 Act

 - What additional precautions they must take, e.g. dynamic risk assessment

 - What areas are off-limits

 - What additional precautions are required to ensure visitors to the site are protected